Santa Letter Template

 It makes me sad to think of a child who wants to write a letter to Santa but just struggles with reading or writing, enough that they avoid this activity.
 So, here you go.
 A free Letter to Santa template.
 All you have to do is print it and work on it with your child.

-I have the template below.
+I have the Free Santa Letter Template below.
 Just print and work on it together.
 There’s no reason that a letter to Santa should bring the tears and frustration that some homework brings.

 And, from now until December 24, you can send a letter to Santa, and Macy’s will donate $1 to Make a Wish.